Why does God allow temptation?

 God allows and even leads us into temptation for the good of our souls, as explained in this article.

 Please know, we don’t ask God to ‘lead us not into temptation”, as in the Lord’s prayer, if He doesn’t even do such a thing (doesn’t lead us to be tempted).
 That would be a waste of words… but every word we pray in the Lord’s Prayer is most certainly true and correct.
 Therefore, God does lead us into temptation.
 We just need to come to understand what we should be thinking when we pray that… since the full meaning is vailed like much of The Word is.

 Again, the reason we don’t understand is from the deceiver getting to us.
-But, since all God allows is for our ultimate good, temptation must be good too.
+But, we don’t need to be deceived, since we know all God allows is for our ultimate good.
+Therefore, temptation must be good too.
 Please don’t be deceived.

 “But how is this so?”, we might ask.
 “If temptation is ‘good’, why are we asking God to not allow us/lead us to be tempted?”

 Ok, that is a great question.
 The reason we ask God to not lead us into temptation isn’t because we don’t want what God desires for us–which is to be tempted.
 Of course, we want His will.
 If He wants us to be tempted, we want that too.
 God’s will is The Way to Heaven.
 We just don’t want to fall into sin… and that is what we pray for.
 Not that we can’t ask God to remove a temptation… but we only want that done, if it is in accord with His will.